Introduction

 Using MirrorFly’s Messaging SDKs, the below list of video calling features can be integrated into apps in the iOS platform

-To prepare for the video app building, it is important to check on the list of basic essentials required for the development process.
+To get ready for building a video app, it's important to review the list of fundamental requirements needed for the development process.

 • Make/ Receive Video Calls